All online business owners and SEO agencies want to rank high in Google.

 - Mention how the link would actually fit their page and help out their users.

 Keep on repeating the promotion and backlink phases.
-With a lot of dedication and effort, your post will rank soon.
+With a lot of dedication and effort, your post will rank high in Google soon.

 After a while, as it ranks on Google, people will start naturally linking to your article.
 This gives your page even more authority for future posts.